ArchipelagoMW/Archipelago/worlds/kh2/docs/setup_en.md

     - If you don't want to have a save in the GoA.
 Disconnect the client, load the auto save, and then reconnect the client after it loads the auto save.
 - Set fps limit to 60fps.
 - Run the game in windows/borderless windowed mode.
 Fullscreen is stable but the game can crash if you alt-tab out.
-- Make sure to save in a different save slot when playing in a async/disconnecting and playing a different seed
+- Make sure to save in a different save slot when playing in an async or disconnecting from the server to play a different seed

 <h2 style="text-transform:none";>Requirement/logic sheet</h2>
 Have any questions on what's in logic?
 This spreadsheet has the answer [Requirements/logic sheet](https://docs.google.com/spreadsheets/d/1Embae0t7pIrbzvX-NRywk7bTHHEvuFzzQBUUpSUL7Ak/edit?usp=sharing)